 The fair value of long-term debt and liability from purchased land are estimated using the discounted cash flow methodology using the Group's current incremental borrowing rates for similar borrowings with maturities consistent with those remaining for the liability being valued.
-The discount rates used for long-term debt ranged from 2.50% to 4.44% as of September 30, 2012 and December 31, 2011.
-The discount rates used for the liability from purchased land ranged from 3.83% to 5.37% as of September 30, 2012 and December 31, 2011.
+The discount rates used for long-term debt ranged from 2.50% to 4.44% as of March 31, 2013 and December 31, 2012.